 Time to hike: All day.
 A morning train will drop you off at km 104 of the Inca trail and it takes 4 to 5 hours to hike the trail, arriving at the Sun Gate in the afternoon.
 From the Sun Gate it is a 45 minute hike down to the Machu Picchu overlook.
 From here, you take a bus down to Aguas Calientes to spend the night.

 The following morning, get up before dawn, take the bus back up to Machu Picchu and watch the sunrise.
 It’s spectacular!

-To learn more about hiking to Machu Picchu, read Hiking to Machu Picchu Along the Inca Trail.
+Read More: Hiking to Machu Picchu Along the Inca Trail

 #1 Kjeragbolten, Norway

 Hiking to Kjeragbolten, this giant boulder wedged between two cliffs, is our favorite hike of all time.
 Why?
 It’s not just because you get the chance to do something absolutely crazy, stepping out onto the boulder, it’s also because this hike is just downright fun.
 From climbing sheer granite faces with the aids of chains, to descending down into valleys inhabited by sheep and their clanging bells, to views out over some of the most spectacular scenery in Norway, this hike is a pure joy.